KaylaSeenarine/Study-Buddy-/README.md

 # Study-Buddy-
-An AI that can help with my Grad homework
+An AI that can help with my homework